Defxepiol/Sorting-Algorithm-Visualizer/README.md

 # How to use it
 Press R to mix all values into random

-Press 1 to bubblesort
+Press 1 to bubble sort

 press 2 to insertion sort

-press 3 to mergesort
+press 3 to selection sort